erkanmalcokcom/get-all-links/README.md

 - **Configuration Options**: Mention of configurable aspects of the script to tailor it to specific needs.
 - **Contributions**: Encouragement for community involvement in improving the project.
 - **License**: Information on the project's license.

-This README should provide all necessary information to get started with the Web Content Downloader, from setup to everyday use.